LukasWallrich/GoldCoreQuants-old/docs/12-probability.md

 However, what is the probability of rolling a 3 *or* an odd number?
 The probability for rolling an odd number is $\frac{3}{6}$, and the probability for rolling a 3 is $\frac{1}{6}$.
 Can we add them up?
 Remember that probabilities are the ways in which the event we are interested in can occur, divided by the total number of outcomes.
 Here, those are three ways (1, 3 and 5) of the possible six outcomes of rolling a die.
 Since rolling a 3 satisfies both sides of our *or* statement, we must not double count it.

-As a shorthand, we can write $P(A)$ to mean the probability of event A. Formally, the probability of either of two events occuring is
+As a shorthand, we can write $P(A)$ to mean the probability of event A. Formally, the probability of either of two events occurring is
 $P(A or  B)=P(A)+P(B)-P(AandB)$

 Over to you - what is the probability of getting a King or Queen when you draw a card from a standard deck of cards (52 cards)?  <select class='solveme' data-answer='["8/52 or 15%"]'> <option></option> <option>4/52 or 7.5 %</option> <option>8/52 or 15%</option> <option>16/52 or 30%</option></select>